Exponentially weighted estimands and the exponential family: Filtering, prediction and smoothing: Canonical exponential family case

-This inverse has a unique solution (as $\psi$ is strictly convex), but in some cases it has to be solved numerically --- a classic task in statistics as this is isomorphic to computing the MLE of $\theta$ in the canonical exponential family.
+the corresponding finite variance.
+The minimal {\tt CEF} requires $\psi(\theta)$ to be strictly convex so ${\mathrm V}(h(Y);\theta)$ is positive definite under the model and Assumption~\ref{assum:concave-coercive} is satisfied.
+It is helpful to go from $\mu = \mathbb{E}[h(Y)]$ to $\theta$ through the inverse function $ \psi'^{-1}(\mu) = \theta. $ This inverse has a unique solution (as $\psi$ is strictly convex), but in some cases it has to be solved numerically; a classic task in statistics as this is isomorphic to computing the MLE of $\theta$ in the {\tt CEF}.
 Famously, it can be carried out reliably and rapidly using a Newton-Raphson algorithm, which converges quadratically close to the solution.
 We state this formally as Algorithm \ref{alg:NR} for reference later.

 There is a substantial literature on time series models based around the exponential family.
 Examples include \cite{ZegerQaqish(88)}, \cite{Li(94)}, \cite{BenjaminRigbyStasinopoulos(03)} and the review by \cite{Davis03072021}.
 The dynamic conditional score (DCS) filter and the generalized autoregressive score (GAS) filter of \cite{Harvey(13)} and \cite{CrealKoopmanLucas(13)} can be applied in this context to deliver recursive filters.
 Our predictive version is closest to the generalized {\tt ARMA} work of \cite{BenjaminRigbyStasinopoulos(03)}, which is built around the exponential family and generalized linear models.